Skip to main content

 SQL Best Practices and Optimization

-Last stop!
-You’ve built the University schema, queried data, and managed security.
+Last stop.
+You've built the marketplace schema, queried data, and managed security.
 This lesson wraps things up with habits that keep your SQL maintainable and fast as the dataset grows.

 Learning Goals

-• Apply formatting and naming conventions to University queries
+• Apply formatting and naming conventions to marketplace queries

 • Tune statements using indexes and execution plans